alexRuiz222/nexu-test/README.md

 This is a **NestJS** project built with **TypeORM** and a **PostgreSQL** database.
 Below you'll find instructions on how to set up the project and configure the necessary environment variables.

+## Demo

+You can see a demo of the project running [here](https://nexu-test-production.up.railway.app/brand).

 ## Prerequisites

 Before you begin, ensure you have the following tools installed on your machine: